 2020 brings unprecedented opportunities for freemium mobile gaming vendors

 Gaming has been one of the few beneficiaries of the Covid-19 coronavirus pandemic.
-Global quarantine and stay-at-home orders preventing people from traveling, commuting, and socializing has resulted in a boom for the gaming industry.
+Global quarantine and stay-at-home orders preventing people from traveling, commuting, and socializing have resulted in a boom in the gaming industry.

 Mobile gaming jumped 30% year over year when the pandemic hit Europe and the Americas in March.
 Even now that many countries are emerging into a ‘new normal’ post-pandemic environment, mobile gaming is still up almost 20% on last year.
-In-app payments have increased by 24% since the pandemic began and the amount of advertising required to convince people to download a game has reduced by 33%.
+In-app payments have increased by 24% since the pandemic began, and the amount of advertising required to convince people to download a game has reduced by 33%.

 Industry-wide, these are great numbers, but some revenue models are faring better than others here.
 Both the Xbox and PlayStation are getting a reboot this year—after seven years—so the standard console game is likely to get a boost in 2021, but what about the mobile games featured in that revenue top ten?

 Right now, the top-grossing mobile games are PUBG Mobile, Roblox, Candy Crush Saga, Gardenscapes, Fortnite, and, in China, Tencent’s Honor of Kings.
 All these games featured among Sensor Tower’s top games by worldwide revenues for March and April 2020.

-The interesting thing about the freemium business model is that most players never spend anything.
-A small number of gamers will spend significant amounts to progress inside a game they love—yes, those mystical creatures that we affectionately know as ‘whales’.
+The exciting thing about the freemium business model is that most players never spend anything.
+However, a few gamers will spend significant amounts to progress inside a game they love—yes, those mystical creatures we affectionately know as ‘whales’.

-Design a strategy that maximizes revenue, but also respects the players.
+Design a strategy that maximizes revenue but also respects the players

-Freemium mobile vendors need to place significant focus on correlative analysis to understand player behavior and design actions and events accordingly, as explained by Jerry Leisure, CEO of Officium Labs in a recent interview on the CX Files podcast:
+Freemium mobile vendors need to place significant focus on correlative analysis to understand player behavior and design actions and events accordingly, as explained by Jerry Leisure, CEO of Officium Labs, in a recent interview on the CX Files podcast:

-Jerry explained: “Once you get to that point [locating the correlating behavior], then that’s when you know that if I invest in customer service in this specific way then I’m going to get this output in revenue, play session time, and a decrease in churn—whatever the measurement is.”
+Jerry explained: “Once you get to that point [locating the correlating behavior], then that’s when you know that if I invest in customer service in this specific way, then I’m going to get this output in revenue, play session time, and a decrease in churn—whatever the measurement is.”